isomerpages/imda-pixel/index.md

   - infopic:
       title: "Incubation "
       description: Be a PIXEL incubatee.
-Gain access to co-working space, tech resources, knowledge and network of innovators, so you can be ready when opportunity knocks.
+Gain access to co-working space, tech resources, knowledge and our network of innovators, so you can be ready when opportunity knocks.
       button: apply
       url: /programmes/startups/incubation/
       alt: Image alt text